-- Differentiating throughout the curriculum to meet individual need as this enable children to be purposeful and to achieve success in their learning. - In their classroom organisation, staff will ensure that all children understand routines, schools golden rules, and the class ground rules.
+- Differentiating throughout the curriculum to meet individual need as this enables children to be purposeful and to achieve success in their learning. - In their classroom organisation, staff will ensure that all children understand routines, our 6Rs for learning, our school code, and the class ground rules.
 The latter will be discussed with the children so that they understand their purpose and accept their fairness.
-In this way children are enabled to develop a sense of responsibility and to respect the needs of others. - Time being spent at the beginning of the year establishing routines and there is also time allocated in the timetable to ensure positive behaviour when preparing to attend Assembly and lunch.
+In this way children are enabled to develop a sense of responsibility and to respect the needs of others. - Time being spent at the beginning of the year establishing routines and there is also time allocated in the timetable to ensure positive behaviour when preparing to attend assembly, and lunch and other transitions within the school day.